AdithyakrishnanSureshbabu-Cyber/okta-jml-lifecycle/README.md

 I built an automated Joiner-Mover-Leaver identity lifecycle in a free Okta Integrator environment, modelled on a fictional organisation, Meridian Trust Bank.

 The access model is group-based rather than user-based.
-Applications are assigned to groups, and users are automatically placed into the correct groups based on profile attributes such as department.
+Applications are assigned to groups, and users are placed into the correct groups based on profile attributes such as department.

-The project demonstrates how access can be granted, changed, and removed as a user's role changes without manually assigning applications to each individual user.
+This project demonstrates how access can be granted, changed, and removed as a user's role changes without manually assigning applications to each individual user.

-The most important part of the project was the Mover lifecycle.
-By changing one department attribute from Lending to Payments, the user's old application access was removed and new access was granted automatically.
+The key moment in the project was the Mover lifecycle.
+By changing one department attribute from Lending to Payments, the user's old access was removed and new access was granted automatically.

 ---